-Editorial Policy of Advances in the History of Rhetoric
+Editorial Policy of Journal for the History of Rhetoric

-Advances in the History of Rhetoric, the research publication of the American Society for the History of Rhetoric, welcomes contributions from scholars who take a historical approach to the study of rhetoric.
-In particular, AHR publishes scholarship on all historical aspects of rhetoric, in all historical periods, and with reference to all intellectual, national, and cultural communities.
-The scope of AHR includes among other subjects the following matters of historical research:
+The Journal for the History of Rhetoric, the research publication of the American Society for the History of Rhetoric, welcomes contribution from scholars who take a historical approach to the history of rhetoric.
+JHR publishes on all historical aspects of rhetoric, in all historical periods, and with reference to all intellectual, national, and cultural communities.
+The scope of JHR includes, but is not strictly limited to, the following matters of historical research (listed alphabetically):

 - Rhetorical discourse